 Open Vs. Laparoscopic Surgery: Which is Better?

 Surgery is usually the last resort for treatment.
 The doctors first try to heal the injury using non-surgical methods, but if the situation is degrading and quick treatment is necessary, then it is mandatory to perform surgery immediately.
 If you are approaching a surgery and wondering which one is better.
 In this blog, we will talk in detail about open vs. laparoscopic surgery: which is better?
 Open surgery is a traditional and the most common method of performing any surgery.
-Whereas a laparoscopic surgery is a modern and minimally invasive method that heals faster.
+The major difference between open surgery and laparoscopic surgery is the size of the incision.
 Let's dive deeper into it.

 What is a Surgery?